 As a homeowner, you have enough on your plate to worry about.
 Leave the big roofing decisions up to the experts.
-At RoofCrafters, we have more than 29 years of experience repairing and replacing roofs, so we know a thing or two.
+At RoofCrafters, we have 30 years of experience repairing and replacing roofs, so we know a thing or two about aging roofs.
+Now we want to share our knowledge with you.

 Sadly, your roof is not immortal.
 We all wish that they’d last forever so we don’t have to worry about any big home improvement projects for the foreseeable future, but they simply don’t.
 After their golden years are over, you need to have them replaced.
 While some materials are more durable and last longer than others, eventually, you’ll still need to replace your roof.

-It’s possible that your roof is savable with a few minor repairs, though.
+Your roof may be savable with a few minor repairs, though.
 The components that affect the outcome of your decision to repair or replace include:

-One of the key factors in determining whether you should repair or replace your roof is its age.
+One of the key factors in determining whether you should repair or replace your roof is aging roof signs.
 Ultimately, you should be thinking about replacing your roof when it nears the end of its expected lifespan, even if it appears to be in good condition.
+The roof lifespan is the ultimate factor.

-Old roofs have a greater likelihood of failing and causing leaks, which can cause high repair costs down the line and even create more serious problems, such as harmful mold.
+Old roofs have a greater likelihood of failing and causing interior leaks, which can cause high repair costs down the line and even create more serious problems, such as harmful mold and wood rot.

 It sounds redundant, but if your roof has been repaired a few too many times, continuing down that road is like putting a Band-Aid on a broken leg.
 Sure, it’s well-intentioned and you’re only trying to fix your roof, but one too many repairs oftentimes mean it's time for a replacement.